Hugo Armann

-Hugo Armann (August 11, 1917 – May 9, 1989) was a German army officer, teacher, and rescuer of Jewish people during the Holocaust.
+Hugo Armann (11 August 1917 – 9 May 1989) was a German army officer, teacher, and rescuer of Jewish people during the Holocaust.
 His parents were anti-Nazi, but for a short time Armann was in the Hitler Youth program.
 Armann was increasingly upset by the treatment of Jews during the persecution and pogroms against Jews.
 He was able to use his position as a head of a unit that arranged travel for soldiers and security police to protect and provide food for Jewish people.
 He saved six people from a murder squad and another 35 to 40 people who worked for him.
 He received the title of Righteous Among the Nations in 1985 for his contributions during the Holocaust.

 Pre-war life

-Armann was born August 11, 1917.
-He grew up in Thuringia, Germany, in the village of Rauenstein.
+Armann was born 11 August 1917 in Rauenstein, a village of Frankenblick, Thuringia.
 His parents were Protestants who had Jewish friends throughout their lifetime.
 Although his parents were anti-Nazi, Armann was a member of the Hitler Youth, but left the organization after a short time.
 Armann went to college to become a teacher.

 Armann watched the events leading up to the Holocaust and concluded that "Everybody knew the Jews weren't being shipped to paradise."
-He stated that someone had to be aware to recognize the trend of events for Jews, like Kristallnacht (The Night of Broken Glass) on November 9 to 10, 1938.
+He stated that someone had to be aware to recognize the trend of events for Jews, like Kristallnacht (The Night of Broken Glass) on 9 to 10 November 1938.
 Jews were required to wear yellow star-shaped badges that identified them as Jews.
 Jews were lined up at railroad stations to be deported.
 And, information was spread about concentration camps.
 Armann says that ignorance is not an answer for people who would not help the Jews.